-Ebola outbreak in the Equateur Province, Democratic Republic of the Congo
+Ebola outbreaks in the Democratic Republic of the Congo